-“Treasure Island” is constantly on the brink of disaster, but it still bears a distant yet firm promise of resolution, deftly navigating the line between realism and romance.
+A Gritty Romance"Treasure Island" is constantly on the brink of disaster, but it still bears a distant yet firm promise of resolution, deftly navigating the line between realism and romance.
 There is never any doubt that the happy fate of romance will prevail, but the path is unpredictable and fraught with dangers that keep the reader guessing.

 The plausibility of "Treasure Island" is what heightens its romance, for it depicts the romance of reality by giving readers a vicarious experience of real dangers and real horrors that must be overcome.
 Unsullied by the maudlin, "Treasure Island" restores our understanding of what true intrigue is: true appeal, true gravitas, and a true moral universe.

 Too many people—particularly children—suffer from an insular, sheltered existence.
 More than ever, there is need for romance because it is remedial, because it is real.
 Books like "Treasure Island" don’t pander through virtual reality but rather challenge us to encounter actual reality in its most vivid and livid colors.